rich-id/bundle-template/README.md

 # 6. License

-unit-bundle is distributed under the terms of the MIT license.
+template-bundle is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE.md) for details.